You are here

 history of the building

-The building at Gutleutstrasse 8-12 remained the Gauhaus, or Adolf Hitler House, for about seven years.
-The function of the Gauhaus was then assumed in the early 1940s by the more central building on Rathenauplatz or Börsenstrasse, which had been converted for that purpose.
+The building at Gutleutstrasse 8–12 remained the seat of the regional NSDAP party headquarters for about seven years.
+In the early 1940s, the function of the Gauhaus was then assumed by the more central building on Börsenplatz (Rathenauplatz), which had been converted for that purpose.